-"This is a very warm colour.
+"This is a very warm color.
 For me, it suits most skin tones, and after 'bronde,' this is the next step into being classed as a blonde," says Smith.
 "This is also great if you're already blonde but want to go warmer in autumn.
-I'm finding that everyone's coming in super bleached after the summer, and now they want to add warmth, as it gives their face some colour.
+I'm finding that everyone's coming in super bleached after the summer, and now they want to add warmth, as it gives their face some color.
 This shade also works well for Afro and naturally curly hair too."

 Gigi Hadid's bleached-out honey blonde ends give her look a Californian vibe.